CollinHeist/TitleCardMaker/docs/getting_started/connections/sonarr.md

 5. Under the Security subsection, and find and copy the API key - it should be a 32-character long string of numbers and the letters between A and F.

+    ??? warning "Security Warning"

+        Keep this API key private, as it can be used to remotely access and modify Sonarr.

 6. Back within TitleCardMaker, paste the API key from Step 5 into the API key input box.
 7. The next step is to add the top-level directories for each of your